eyes and hour

 Seaweed Wrap – Temaki Hand Roll (Low Carb)

-Tried this onigiri recipe? 🍙✨ I’d love to see how your rice bills turned out!
+Tried this onigiri recipe? ?✨ I’d love to see how your rice balls turned out!

 three shio onigiri wrapped in nori